Parking Lot Lighting Specialists

-The lighting in parking lots plays an essential role in the safety and wellbeing of guests who use the lot.
+The lighting in parking lots plays an essential role in the safety and well-being of guests who use the lot.
+It can help illuminate the parking lot striping and markers which are essential when navigating.
 In addition to parking lots, this kind of light may get used to illuminate other areas, including pathways and other public spaces.
 Parking lot lighting is ideal for areas with pedestrian or vehicular use.
 Generally, more than one light fixture gets affixed to a large pole to provide ample illumination.

 Many parking light systems in use today use HID - or high-intensity discharge lamps.
 HID lights include ones made with high-pressure sodium, metal halide, and in the case of very old systems, ones made with mercury vapor lamps.